-With the sad news of the passing of David Bowie, WhatsYourTech remembers its story about the David Bowie show at the Art Gallery of Ontario, which served to encapsulate his remarkable career in music, fashion, film, entertainment and technology.
-This story was first published August 7, 2013.
+With the sad news about David Bowie’s death, WhatsYourTech remembers its story about the Bowie show at the Art Gallery of Ontario, called David Bowie is, which served to encapsulate his remarkable career in music, fashion, film, entertainment and technology.
+This story was first published on August 7, 2013.

 The Return of the Thin White Duke – High-Tech Show Brings Bowie to Toronto

-So sang British pop star David Bowie on his 1976 album Station to Station; already established as a visionary artist and performer, Bowie was anticipating the future even then.
+So sang British pop star David Bowie on his 1976 album Station to Station; Bowie was anticipating our future even then.

 His lyrics directly apply to a new tech-driven multimedia show about him, set to open at the Art Gallery of Ontario this fall.

 The show will span two floors at the AGO, in part to house a whack of interactive technology and audio gear used in the show.
 The Gallery is working with audio tech company Sennheiser, which is going to install its wireless guidePORT audio guide system and two immersive 3D sound simulations.

 David Bowie is made its debut at London’s Victoria and Albert Museum; the exhibition is now on tour and Toronto is its first North American stop.

 The high-tech show will present more than 300 of Bowie’s creations and collaborations in fashion, sound, theatre, art and film, from a career that spanned five decades.
 His impact on the music, arts and entertainment worlds in which he has worked is unquestioned, and this exhibit does his unique creativity full justice with its comprehensive collection of artifacts, memorabilia and media documentation.

 Gallery visitors will get the chance to use special RF-enabled audio guides with earphones that deliver music, narration and other soundtrack elements via wireless signals.